Enterprise Software Books

 Enterprise Software and IT Decision Making Books

 We publish a different type of book from what is generally available in the marketplace.
-We focus on enterprise supply chain software.
 While there are quite a few books on the major supply chain topics, and quite a few that focus on one application, there are extremely few that focus on the overall category of software.
 And none that we are aware of that show multiple vendors in one book.
 Using this approach gives us tremendous flexibility in demonstrating concepts.
 We take this same flexible approach to out IT decision making books, using multiple vendors and applications to enhance learning.

-Making the Perfect Book for Those Hungry for Precise Information on Supply Chain Enterprise Software
+Making the Perfect Book for Those Hungry for Precise Information on Enterprise Software

 In our books, we want to help people get exactly the information they need without having to read a lengthy volume.
 With that in mind, here are some of the principles we follow: